-The CALM trial is currently being conducted in the United States, the United Kingdom and France, while the PALL clinical trial is currently being conducted in the United Kingdom, Belgium and France, and we plan to globally develop our future product candidates.
+The CALM and PALL clinical trials are currently being conducted in the United States and multiple countries in Europe, and we plan to globally develop our future product candidates.
 Accordingly, we expect that we will be subject to additional risks related to operating in foreign countries, including:

-- differing regulatory requirements in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - increased difficulties in managing the logistics and transportation of storing and shipping product candidates produced in the United States and shipping the product candidate to the patient abroad; - import and export requirements and restrictions; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations;
+- differing regulatory requirements in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - differing standards for the conduct of clinical trials; - increased difficulties in managing the logistics and transportation of storing and shipping product candidates produced in the United States and shipping the product candidate to the patient abroad; - import and export requirements and restrictions; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations;

-- workforce uncertainty in countries where labor unrest is more common than in the United States; - differing payor reimbursement regimes, governmental payors or patient self-pay systems, and price controls; - potential liability under the Foreign Corrupt Practices Act of 1977 or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - · production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism.
+- workforce uncertainty in countries where labor unrest is more common than in the United States; - differing payor reimbursement regimes, governmental payors or patient self-pay systems, and price controls; - potential liability under the Foreign Corrupt Practices Act of 1977 or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism.